 Erectile dysfunction (or impotence) is a man’s inability to get or keep an erection that allows sexual activity with penetration.
 Erectile dysfunction is not a disease, but a symptom of some other problem – physical, psychological or a mixture of both.

 Don’t worry about occasional failure to get or keep an erection.
 This is normal.
 Some of the causes include drinking too much alcohol, anxiety and tiredness.
 Unless it continues, there is no reason to be concerned.
-However, ongoing erectile dysfunction should be investigated by a doctor.
+However, if your erectile dysfunction is ongoing, see a doctor.

 Treatments for erectile dysfunction include medications given orally (usually tablets), counselling, vacuum penile pump devices, injections directly into the penis, and penile prosthetic implants.